SakSal-tech/investment-api/docs/ERRORS.md

 private ClientService clientService; // class under test

-@InjectMocks goes on the class you are testing.
+@InjectMocks goes on the class I are testing.

 @Mock goes on its dependencies.